anduslim/hoiiopie/docs/complete/ivr.rst

 Answer
 ------------------------------------

-When a call is received on your Hoiio number, your server will receive a notification from Hoiio, and Hoiio expect if you want to answer the call, or ignore.
+When a call is received on your Hoiio number, your server will receive a notification from Hoiio, and Hoiio expect your action - to answer the call, or ignore.

 Answer is a pseudo API.
 You don't need to explicitly call it.
 To answer the call, just use a Middle or End block eg. Play a message or Transfer to another number.